DRAMA

 Curriculum Content KS3

-The KS3 drama curriculum is designed to give students a strong foundation in the skills of drama as well as allowing them to experience various theatrical genres and the key components which are required in GCSE drama.
+The KS3 drama curriculum is designed to give students a strong foundation in the skills of drama as well as allowing them to experience various theatrical genres and the key components which are required at GCSE level.

 Year 7

-• Term 2A: Childline.
+Term 2A: Childline.
 This scheme explores SMSC subject matter such as cyber-bullying, victimisation and the struggles of starting at a new school.
-The scheme follows a fictional character Sam and her experiences at school.
-Students develop devising, characterisation when applying vocal and movement skills.
+The scheme follows the fictional character Sam and her experiences at school.
+Students develop devising skills as well as characterisation skills when applying vocal and movement techniques.

-• Term 2B: Greek Theatre.
-We focus on choral movement and speech developing the skills of working within a group.
-The students also research Greek Theatre in detail looking at the historical background and performing extracts from Greek Mythology such as Theseus and the Minotaur performing extracts exploring the stage type ‘in the round’.
+Term 2B: Greek Theatre.
+We focus on choral movement and speech further developing the skills of working within a group.
+The students also research Greek Theatre in detail looking at the historical background and perform extracts from Greek Mythology such as Theseus and the Minotaur exploring the stage type ‘in the round’.

-• Term 3A & 3B: Charlie & the Chocolate Factory.
-Students will be introduced to script work and will develop characterisation, learn a script and perform this.
-They will develop stereotypes and stock character stances and a more detailed exploration of staging.
+Term 3A & 3B: Charlie & the Chocolate Factory.
+Students will be introduced to script work; they will develop characterisation, learn a script and perform this.
+They will also develop stereotype and stock character stances and undertake a more detailed exploration of staging.

 Year 8

-• Term 3A: William Shakespeare.
-This term we explore such plays as Macbeth and Twelfth Night focussing on ways to make Shakespeare fun!
-Students develop their understanding of the Shakespearian language through practical tasks and are assessed on a practical devising task requiring students to learn an extract of text and create a performance piece around this.
+Term 3A: William Shakespeare.
+This half term we explore a Shakespearean play, such as Macbeth or Twelfth Night, focussing on ways to make Shakespeare fun!
+Students develop their understanding of Shakespearian language through practical tasks and are assessed on a practical devising task requiring students to learn an extract of text and create a performance piece around this.

-• Term 3B: Duologues.
-We ask them to work in pairs to independently direct and stage duologues for performance.
-They are required to learn the script, develop the characterisation physically and vocally and stage this performance.
-This mirrors the requirements of the GCSE drama component two exam.
+Term 3B: Duologues.
+We ask students to work in pairs to independently direct and stage duologues for performance and assessment.
+They are required to learn the script, develop the characterisation both physically and vocally and stage this performance.
+This unit of work mirrors the requirements of the GCSE drama component two exam.

 Year 9

-• Term 2A: Mask.
-Students use the Trestle masks and learn and develop core skills of the genre.
-Students develop their movement and mime throughout this scheme.
+Term 1A: Mask.
+Students use Trestle masks and learn and develop the core skills of the genre.
+Students develop their movement, mime and non-verbal communication skills throughout this scheme.
 They are taught the rules of mask and skills such as leading from the body, passing the focus and clocking the audience.
-This is a development of the practical skills learned in year 8 when studying Commedia Dell’Arte.
+This is a development of the physical skills learned in year 8 when studying Commedia Dell’Arte.

-• Term 2B: Theatre Practitioners.
+Term 2B: Theatre Practitioners.
 This scheme is catered for soon to be GCSE Drama students.
-We look closely at the work of Le Coq and contemporary practitioners featured on the GCSE syllabus; such as Emma Rice and Artaud.
-We use script and devised work and apply the skills learnt about the particular drama Practitioner and apply this to a devised scene from a stimuli which mirrors the requirements of the GCSE drama component one exam.
+We look closely at the work of practitioners such as Le Coq and Brecht as well as more contemporary practitioners featured on the GCSE syllabus; such as Emma Rice.
+We use script and devised work and apply the skills learnt about the particular drama Practitioner to a devised scene from a stimulus.
+This task mirrors the requirements of the GCSE drama component one exam.

 Assessment